KirkDJohnson/Microsoft-Intune-365-Entra-and-Azure-Practice/README.md

 <img src="https://github.com/user-attachments/assets/29137489-cc5c-441d-ab75-494877b0e105" alt="Intune and 365"/>
 <br />
 <br />
 Interestingly, when I chose to create a guest user, it launched me into Microsoft Azure rather than staying within 365 Admin Center like creating standard user accounts.
-Moreover, there was considerably more fields to fill out when creating the guest uesr in Azure.<br/>
+Moreover, there were considerably more fields to fill out when creating the guest user in Azure than 365.<br/>
 <img src="https://github.com/user-attachments/assets/97a7fdf5-1282-45ec-9f21-6a6cfcabb489" alt="Intune and 365"/>
  <img src="https://github.com/user-attachments/assets/e17f324b-f2ce-4996-a03c-2071ea1508b0" alt="Intune and 365"/>
 <br />